Changissnz/selfinterest/README.md

 and usually not without resistance from proponents of the predecessor.
-Examples in the category of "media" allow for relations that would never have occurred, amplification and further projection of some default strength, and comprehension of a particular what-is that depends on interpretation through media instead of by observation directly on that what-is.
+Examples in the category of "media" allow for relations that would never have occurred, amplification and further projection of some default strength, and comprehension of a particular what-is that depends on interpretation through media instead of by direct observation on that what-is.
 So the decisions that have been made and continue to be made on media utility constitute a significant part of human strategy to co-exist and assert with one another.
 The preferences in language, although ephemeral in speech and dependent on interpretation in writing, are a differentiator between peoples, and the utility of any